-(f) Impairment assessment of interest in associated companies and joint ventures companies
+(e) Impairment assessment of interest in associated companies and joint ventures companies

 The Group has significant interests in associated companies and joint ventures companies.
 The Group's interests in associated companies and joint ventures companies comprise the investments and amounts due from associated companies and joint ventures companies.
-The associated companies and joint ventures companies.
-The associated companies and joint ventures companies of property development.
+The associated companies and joint ventures companies of the Group are mainly involved in the business of property development.
 The Group assesses at the end of each reporting period whether there is any objective evidence that the interest is impaired.